-In our business ideas category on this blog we have been talking about different business ideas in Nigeria and how to start these businesses.
+In our business ideas category on this blog, we have been talking about different business ideas in Nigeria and how to start these businesses.
 I believe we have done good justice to these business ideas.
 However, one major problem I have heard our readers complain about all the time is how they can get capital or funding to start these businesses.

 Many of them have the zeal to start one business or the other but they are either broke or cannot afford the starting capital or funds of the business.
-This is why in today’s article, I will be explaining different ways on how we can get funding for your business or startups in Nigeria – whether these businesses are old or new.
+This is why in today’s article, I will be explaining different ways how we can get funding for your business or startups in Nigeria – whether these businesses are old or new.

-What is a Startup?
+What is a Business Startup?

 1. Family and Friends

 This is the first easy way on how to get funding for your business or startup in Nigeria especially if you have supportive family and friends that are influential and rich.
-You can meet them telling them about your startup and how you want them to support you with money and they will be willing without being forced or coerced.
+You can meet them to tell them about your startup and how you want them to support you with money and they will be willing without being forced or coerced.

-Depending on how much you need to for your startup you can meet as many family and friends that you know will contribute a good sum.
+Depending on how much you need for your business startup you can meet as many family and friends that you know will contribute a good sum.
 For example, let us say you need #5,000,000 to start the business or grow your business.
 You can meet 10 of your friends that you are sure will support you with #500,000 each.

 It is important to note that when approaching these people you state in detail that the money is a support and that you are not borrowing.
 This is to make sure that when the startup fails you will not be obligated to refund any money given.